dev4press/coreactivity/readme.txt

 If you have all events enabled, the plugin will add 150+ hooks into various elements of WordPress and plugins.
 That is not too much when compared to 3000+ hooks WordPress runs on average, so it will not have a big impact on WordPress performance.
 And, it is a good idea to disable events you don't need to use.

 = Will coreActivity work if the cache plugin is used? = Yes.
 But since cache plugins are bypassing WordPress to serve cached response, some events will be affected when the cached response is returned.
-To learn more, check out this article: [CoreActivity and Cache Plugins](https://support.dev4press.com/kb/article/coreactivity-cache-plugins/).
+To learn more, check out this article: [CoreActivity and Cache Plugins](https://www.dev4press.com/kb/article/coreactivity-cache-plugins/).

 = How precise is GEO Location? =
 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 2.4.1 (2024.08.19) =
+* Edit: updated Dev4Press links
+* Edit: Dev4Press Library 5.0.1

 = 2.4 (2024.07.17) =
 * New: component: `REST` with 8 events
 * Edit: Dev4Press Library 5.0